 You can even make the audience wonder —right from the start — just who it is you’re talking about …

-“It’s my honor today to be Best Man for an extraordinary person … someone who served in Afghanistan … won the Distinguished Service Cross as well as a Silver Star … is volunteering for a civilian space mission next year and … uh, wait a minute … isn’t this the Anderson/Kimbrough wedding?
+“Good evening, it’s my honor today to be Best Man for an extraordinary person … someone who served in Afghanistan … won the Distinguished Service Cross as well as a Silver Star … is volunteering for a civilian space mission next year and … uh, wait a minute … isn’t this the Anderson/Kimbrough wedding?
 Wow, my mistake!
 (START TO WALK OFF, THEN TURN AROUND) But seriously, I’m proud to be the best man for David, a guy who, um … has played a brave soldier in tons of video games and once actually had a map of outer space up in his bedroom.”

 There are simpler forms of misdirection where the final item in a series doesn’t fit with the ones you’ve previously mentioned.
 For instance, there’s the form of misdirection known as the Rule of 3: